WeblateOrg/weblate/docs/admin/access.rst

 .. image:: /images/project-access.png

-The default value can be changed by :setting:`DEFAULT_ACCESS_CONTROL`.
+Access mode can also be changed by setting :setting:`DEFAULT_ACCESS_CONTROL`.

 .. note::

-    Even for `Private` projects, some info about your project will be exposed: statistics and language summary for the whole instance will include counts for all projects despite the access control setting.
-    Your project name and other information can’t be revealed through this.
+    `Private` projects still expose counts for all projects in their respective statistics and language summary.
+This does not reveal project name or other info.

 .. note::

-    The actual set of permissions available for users by default in `Public`, `Protected`, and `Private` projects can be redefined by Weblate instance administrator using :ref:`custom settings <custom-acl>`.
+    Administraotrs can change what default permissions are available to users of `Public`, `Protected`, and `Private` projects by using :ref:`custom settings <custom-acl>`.

 .. warning::

-    By turning on `Custom` access control, Weblate will remove all :ref:`special groups <manage-acl>` it has created for a selected project.
+    Turning on `Custom` access control for a project removes all its created :ref:`special groups <manage-acl>`.
-    If you are doing this without admin permission for the whole Weblate instance, you will instantly lose your access to manage the project.
+    This means you instantly lose access to the project if you don't have admin access to the whole project beforehand.

 .. seealso::